TofuBytes-Studies-Group/OLA2_Redis_Study_point/README.md

 # OLA2_Redis_Study_point

-# Redis Integration Report – CRUD Operations via C# & Swagger
+# Our Redis Integration Report – With CRUD Operations via C# & Swagger

-## Overview
 **Group Members: Jamie & Isak**
+---
 The goal of this implementation was to set up a Redis-based data store and build a simple C# application using Swagger for interaction.
 The focus was to enable full CRUD (Create, Read, Update, Delete) functionality while adhering to a basic security and expiration policy for stored user data.

 We selected these Redis Configurations: